Is Debt Settlement Better or Worse Than Chapter 13 Bankruptcy?

 Debt settlement can also be more flexible if your financial situation changes.
 “In a bankruptcy situation, you have to report the changes back to the trustee, and that could alter your plan,” Tayne says.
 But with a debt settlement, you can stick to the same plan even if your income increases.

-The drawbacks to debt settlement include potentially more severe consequences for a missed payment.
+The drawbacks to debt settlement include potentially more severe consequences for a missed payment, including the creditor revoking the settlement agreement.
 “If you miss a payment, the creditor may be able to get the full amount you owed minus the amount you already paid,” says Shawn M. Yesner, Esq., owner of Yesner Law, PL.
 Missing a Chapter 13 bankruptcy plan payment could lead to your case being dismissed, but you may have a chance to catch up on your payments first.

 However, Chapter 13 can result in repaying more overall than debt settlement.
 You also won’t be able to file for a Chapter 7 bankruptcy during the next six years, will be on a payment plan for three to five years, and all your disposable income will be tied up the payments.

-The bankruptcy may also have a larger negative impact on your creditworthiness (although, both settlement and bankruptcy can hurt your scores) as the bankruptcy can live on your credit reports for up to seven years after you file.
+The bankruptcy may also have a larger negative impact on your creditworthiness as the bankruptcy can live on your credit reports for up to seven years after you file.

 Tagged in Debt settlement, Bankruptcy, Debt strategies